 Intent: This standard ensures graduates can employ methods of inquiry, data collection, and analysis to appropriately frame design questions.
-Additionally, graduates should apply problem-solving methods throughout the design process to arrive at a comprehensive design solution that incorporates skills and knowledge-previously acquired in the curriculum.
+Additionally, graduates should apply problem-solving methods throughout the design process to arrive at a comprehensive design solution that incorporates skills and knowledge.
 Familiarity with effective design processes enables graduates to understand complex problems as a system of interconnected issues.